jjuniorr/PokemonMVVM/README.md

 # PokemonMVVM

 Simple project I made to practice using MVVM.
 It's a pokemon guessing game.
-Guess the name of the pokemon correctly and your scrore will be incremented.
+Guess the name of the pokemon correctly and your score will be incremented.
 Guess it wrong, and your score will be decremented.